yogeshpv/python-intro/notes/computer_setup.md

 #### Step 1: Install Anaconda

 We will be using [Anaconda](https://store.continuum.io/cshop/anaconda/) with Python version 2.7.
-Install this and you will have Python along several usefull packages and programs:
+Install this and you will have Python along several useful packages and programs:

 * NumPy
 * SciPy